sgrankin/Clutter/README.md

-A dumping ground for useful bits of iOS and OSX development.
+Some generally-useful support bits for iOS and OSX development.

 ## Installation